 This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
 Your hosting provider, especially if it specializes in Magento high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

-For Cloud for Adobe Commerce environments, see Starter architecture.
+For Adobe Commerce on cloud infrastructure environments, see Starter architecture.

 Magento Reference Architecture diagram

 The Magento Reference Architecture diagram represents the best practice approach to set up a scalable Magento site.

 The color of each element in the diagram indicates whether the element is part of Magento Open Source or Adobe Commerce and if it is required.

 - Orange elements are required for Magento Open Source

 - Grey elements are optional for Magento Open Source

 - Blue elements are optional for Adobe Commerce